open-data-courses/tree-based-models-in-r/chapters/chapter4.md

 <exercise id="8" title="Advantage of OOB error">

 What is the main advantage of using OOB error instead of validation or test error?

-Hint: The out of bag sample can be used to evaluate the model without a test set.

 <choice>
 <opt text="Tuning the model hyperparameters using OOB error will lead to a better model.">